ansonl/topo-map-post-processing/README.md

 ## Bug Reports

 Open an issue on Github.
-Please note the OS, Slicer, printer, and provide the 3D model, MFM configuration JSON, before/after G-code, and any console logs.
+Please note the OS, Slicer, printer, and provide the 3D model, MFM Options JSON, toolchange G-code, and logs.

+Logs are written to the `~` home directory in the files `mfm-script.log` and `mfm-script-stdout.log`.

 ## License and Disclaimer